 Foot Drop

-Foot drop is a nerve and muscle problem in your leg or ankle that prevents you from flexing or lifting your foot.
-Foot drop is most often caused by pressure on the nerve in your lower leg.
-It can also be caused by other kinds of nerve damage, muscle disease, or damage to the brain or spinal cord.
-Your foot drop may get better or it may be permanent.
+Foot drop is a nerve and muscle problem that prevents you from flexing or lifting your foot.
+One or both legs may be affected.
+Foot drop is most often caused by pressure on a lower leg nerve.
+It can also be caused by other kinds of nerve damage, muscle disease, or brain or spinal cord damage.
+Foot drop may be temporary or permanent.

 DISCHARGE INSTRUCTIONS: